 Rodney A. Bryant

-Dr. Rodney A. Bryant is a mechanical engineer in the Flammability Reduction Group of the Fire Research Division (FRD) of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
-Dr. Bryant's research interests include the fluid dynamics of fire, measurement science as applied to the convective transfer of heat and mass, and measurement uncertainty.
-Dr. Bryant presently directs several research projects aimed at improving measurement methods to foster a better understanding of the fluid dynamics of fires and to reduce the risk of exposure to respiratory threats for first responders.
+Dr. Rodney A. Bryant is a mechanical engineer and a member of the research staff for the National Fire Research Laboratory (NFRL) at the National Institute of Standards and Technology (NIST).
+Dr. Bryant's research interests include the fluid dynamics of fire, heat and mass transfer, and measurement uncertainty.
+Dr. Bryant presently directs research projects focused on improving measurement methods for large-scale fire testing and improving the accuracy of the emissions measurements from stationary sources.

 Dr. Bryant joined NIST in 1998 as a National Research Council Postdoctoral Fellow.
 During that appointment he conducted research to characterize the turbulent mixing of gaseous jets using Planar Laser Induced Fluorescence (PLIF) and Particle Image Velocimetry (PIV).
-Since then, Dr. Bryant directed and contributed to a variety of projects within the Building and Fire Research Laboratory (BFRL).
-Major contributions of those projects include the development of procedures to estimate the uncertainty of heat release rate and heat flux measurements in large-scale fire tests, and measuring the effectiveness of fire extinguishing agents.
+Since then, Dr. Bryant has directed and contributed to a variety of projects within the Fire Research Division.
+Major accomplishments include conducting the first ever characterization of a full-scale fire-induced doorway flow using PIV, developing procedures to estimate the uncertainty of heat release rate and heat flux measurements in large-scale fire tests, and measuring the effectiveness of fire extinguishing agents.